jeet1995/design-pattern-verifier/README.md

 ```

 ### Future improvements and ideas
-* A compile time usage of reflections which can verify the order in which the elements of my design pattern are used.
+* A compile time usage of reflections which can verify the order in which the elements of my design pattern are used and
+to analyze the exact return types.
 * An attempt to build a generic design pattern verifier.